tryphe/trader/README.md

 `setmarketsentiment <market> <bool>` false = short base currency (BTC in this case).
 If true = long base currency.

-`setmarketoffset <market> <real>` "balances out" the exchange amounts after making trades by offsetting the amount buy from the amount sold.
+`setmarketoffset <market> <real>` "balances out" the exchange amounts after making trades by offsetting the amount bought from the amount sold.
 For example, if the fee is 0.2%, you need this amount of the base currency (BTC), times two; one for the buy, one for the sell.
-You'd input: `setmarketoffset BTC_OMG 0.004` aka `(0.2% *2)`.
+You'd run: `setmarketoffset BTC_OMG 0.004` aka `(0.2% *2)`.

 **How do I see my orders?**
 Sorted by price: `getorders <market>` or by index: `getordersbyindex <market>`